Kros-sk/Kros.Libs/Kros.KORM/README.md

 ### Linq to KORM

-Kros.KORM allow you to use Linq for creating queries.
+Kros.KORM allows you to use Linq for creating queries.
 Basic queries are translated to SQL language.

 ##### Example